benl9/emoji-picker-qtpy/README.md

-just picking this up as a personal project to help out a friend. original readme below
+just picking this up as a personal project to help out a friend.

+i do think i want to use this instead eventually: https://github.com/muan/emojilib/blob/main/dist/emoji-en-US.json

+original readme below

 # emoji-picker-qtpy
 PyQt5-🅱️ased emoji picker